xfthhxk/jsk/README.md

 ## TODO
+* Job failure emails
+* Run now

+## DONE
 * On startup read jobs and schedules from database and create jobs and triggers
-* Run now
-* Job failure emails
 * UI for displaying job executions
   * Have multiple sections
     a.
 Executing
     b.
 Finished Successfully
     c.
 Errored

 Three types are most important: